mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_centwave/centwave-resolver.md

 :material-menu-open: **Feature detection → Chromatogram resolving → CentWave resolver**

-This method uses wavelets (from [xcms library](http://www.bioconductor.org/packages/release/bioc/html/xcms.html)) to detect peaks within a chromatogram.
+This method uses wavelets (from [xcms library](http://www.bioconductor.org/packages/release/bioc/html/xcms.html)) to detect features within a chromatogram.
 A series of wavelets of different scales is convolved within the chromatogram. **Local maxima** in the convolution results determine the locations of possible peaks.

-When these candidate peak locations co-occur at multiple scales then the scale with the strongest response indicates **peak width**.
-Given the candidate peak locations and scales, peaks can then be reconstructed from the original chromatogram.
+When these candidate feature locations co-occur at multiple scales then the scale with the strongest response indicates **peak width**.
+Given the candidate feature locations and scales, features can then be reconstructed from the original chromatogram.

 Full details of the algorithm are published in Tautenhahn et al. [[1]](#references).